saegl5/jiayou_delete_events/README.md

 # Delete 加油 ("jiā yóu") Events

-Google Apps Script for batch deleting events.
+Google Apps Script for batch deleting events on only certain letter days (e.g., on only "J Day's").
 Modify as needed, and back up your calendars before you run the script.
+These events are not recurring events, so without a batch script one would need to delete these events manually.

 ```
 WARNING: Deleted events are not recoverable!